-From Skype to Slack: turn communication into collaboration
+From Skype to Slack: Turn communication into collaboration

 87%

-increase in the number of people sending small group or one-to-one chats
+increase in the number of people sending small group or one-on-one chats

 Slack